MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 To see it in action, you can play with [a live version of this report]({{ "/assets/html/healthreport.html" | absolute_url }}).

-## Interpreting PSCodeHealth's HTML report
+## Interpreting a PSCodeHealth Report

 The report's color-coding is straightforward : green means good, yellow means warning and red means danger.
 It is designed to provide at-a-glance information about which area(s)/aspect(s) of the code need attention or improvement.

 ### Style & Best Practices tab

 The section of the report focuses on `PSScriptAnalyzer` findings and comment-based help.
 There is only 1 finding in the whole project so this is fine.

 ### Maintainability tab

 #### Functions length

 The average number of lines of code per function (128.2) shows up in red, so it must be bad.
 How bad ?
 The compliance rule for this metric gives us a good idea :

 ```powershell
 C:\PSGithubSearch> Get-PSCodeHealthComplianceRule -MetricName 'LinesOfCodeAverage'